YuehHanChen/AB_Testing/README.md

 In this project, I conducted A/B tests and regression analysis to examine the conversion rate difference in the control group and experiment group.

+## Dataset information:
+This dataset is provided by Udacity's Data Analyst Nanodegree program.

 ## Part A
 I used 2 approaches, the P-Value method and Z-tests to conduct A/B Tests.